samestrin/llm-interface/docs/USAGE.md

 - `model`: A string specifying the model to use for the request (optional).
 - `messages`: An array of message objects that form the conversation history.

 Different LLMs may have their own message object rules.
 For example, both Anthropic and Gemini always expect the initial message to have the `user` role.
-Please be aware of this and structure your message objects accordingly. _`llm-interface` will attempt to auto-correct invalid objects where possible._
+Please be aware of this and structure your message objects accordingly. _LLMInterface will attempt to auto-correct invalid objects where possible._

 ## Options Object

 The options object is an optional component that lets you send LLM provider specific parameters.
-While paramter names are fairly consistent, they can vary slightly, so its important to pay attention.
+While parameter names are fairly consistent, they can vary slightly, so it is important to pay attention.
 However, `max_token` is a special value, and is automatically normalized.

 ### Structure of an Options Object